First-Year On-Campus Resident Parking Policy

 Interpretation and Enforcement of this Policy

-Freshmen students should comply with this policy and not bring vehicles to San Diego State University.
+First-year students should comply with this policy and not bring vehicles to San Diego State University.
 SDSU works with the surrounding community to reduce traffic flow and students are expected to help SDSU be a good neighbor.
 Most surrounding streets and neighborhoods require a City of San Diego “Area B” parking permit that is limited to the property owner or authorized recipient currently residing within the residential district boundaries.

-Waiver Process -
+Waiver Request Process

 Waivers will not be granted for: